BIG BANG MP-11 and SAPPHIRE TOURBILLON

 Ricardo Guadalupe, CEO Hublot.

-A Helical Structure The new Big Bang MP-11, streamlined in 3D carbon offers a spectacular view of the 7 series-coupled barrels and the in-line power reserve indicator.
+The new Big Bang MP-11, streamlined in 3D carbon offers a spectacular view of the 7 series-coupled barrels and the in-line power reserve indicator.
 The multi-cylindrical construction, which has been positioned on a horizontal axis, guarantees autonomy for an astounding two weeks.
 A masterstroke.
 The hour and minute display is driven by a vertical geartrain, which posed an additional challenge for the designers.
 The force of the barrels is tilted on a perpendicular plane by a transmission system very rarely employed in watchmaking: a 90-degree helical worm gear.
 As another unique feature of this innovative calibre, the balance is transposed to the dial side to create symmetry with the helical gear.
 Vibrating at 4 Hz, it also features a newly patented index-assembly system.
 A New Generation Carbon.

 The “All Black” Big Bang has been created from a polymer matrix composite reinforced by three-dimensional weave.
 The lightness and resistance is unparalleled – with the bracelet included, the watch only weights 90 grams.
 The three-dimensional structure of the carbon creates unique facets and reflections.
 This version, with smoked composite sides, allows the black PVD-treated mechanism to be admired with its polymer matrix composite case.
 The 45mm openwork case reveals the engine inspired architecture.
 Protected by the US military, this high-tech material is making its debut appearance in watchmaking.
 At Hublot, of course!